elenavanengelenmaslova/elenavanengelenmaslova.github.io/training.markdown

 **— Developer, Version 1**
 - ⭐⭐⭐⭐⭐ *"A great balance between presentation and hands-on practice, making the training both engaging and effective."*
 **— Developer, EDSN**
+- ⭐⭐⭐⭐⭐ *"Elena was very enthusiastic and engaged.
+She was patient and took all her time to guide me, as a Kotlin-novice, through all rookie-mistakes.
+Some fun real-life examples made it even better to understand."*
+**— Engineer, AZL (NN Group)**

 ---